 To be within walking distance of the ballpark and have an affordable room, you’ll need to make a hotel reservation almost a year in advance or else buy a package from a tour operator.
 There are five hotels within a mile walk of the ballpark; those should be your first choice.

 An alternative, should you not want to stay in suburban Phoenix, is just to stay somewhere else in the Phoenix area and then drive to the ballpark.
 In the middle of the day the freeways of Phoenix are not packed, so there’s usually very little advantage to staying close to the ballpark.

 Flying In: The closest airport is Phoenix Sky Harbor International Airport.
-It’s served by all the major airlines, including United, Delta, Northwest, Air Canada, American, Continental, US Airways, and Southwest.
-It's a pleasant enough airport.
+It’s served by all the major airlines, including United, Delta, Air Canada, American, and Southwest.

 To receive spring-training information via email, please sign up for the Spring Training Online email newsletter.